benwaffle/the-vala-manual/simple-statements.md

     -   **;**

 A Simple Statement consists of one a subset of expressions that are considered free-standing.
-Not all expressions are allowed, only those that potentially have a useful side effect - for example, arithmetic expressions cannot form simple statements on their own, but are allowed as part of an assignement expressions, which has a useful side effect.
+Not all expressions are allowed, only those that potentially have a useful side effect - for example, arithmetic expressions cannot form simple statements on their own, but are allowed as part of an assignment expressions, which has a useful side effect.

 -   simple-statement: